 - Vision changes such as rainbows around lights in the darkness

 The previous very serious effects call for immediate medical help.
-Another condition that may be caused by the increase of serotonin is serotonin syndrome or toxicity.
+Another condition that the increase of serotonin causes is serotonin syndrome or toxicity.
 The risk is higher if you take other drugs that are responsible for raising levels of serotonin.
 Get medical help at once if your heartbeat is fast, you have hallucinations, you lose coordination, have severe diarrhea, nausea or vomiting, dizziness, muscle twitches, fever with no explanation, or unusual agitation and restlessness.
 Do not take mirtazapine together with buspirone, fentanyl, lithium, St. John’s wort, or the pain and migraine medicines tramadol, rizatriptan, and sumatriptan, among others.

 This antidepressant can also temporarily reduce the white blood cell numbers within your blood, increasing your chances of developing an infection.
 If possible, you should avoid those people who have infections.
 Consult your doctor promptly if you think an infection is developing or if you have chills or fever, sores in your mouth, sore throat, pain in the lower back or side, or difficult, painful urination.

-Does Cessation of Mirtazapine Cause Withdrawal?
+Does Stopping Mirtazapine Cause Withdrawal?

 If you do not wean off from mirtazapine use gradually, you may encounter the symptoms of withdrawal.
 These include feeling anxious, tingling or numbness in the feet or hands, feeling dizzy, headaches, shaking, and feeling sick.
 Your doctor, having suggested coming off this antidepressant, will likely advise that you reduce your dose gradually over a period of several weeks or more, depending on how long you have been taking the medication.

-Potential Mirtazapine Interactions
+Mirtazapine Drug Interactions

 Drug interactions may alter how medications function or increase the risk of you experiencing serious side effects.
 While you should check your product literature and with your medical professional for a complete list of interactions, a few common ones merit mention.
 MAO inhibitors, when combined with mirtazapine, can cause potentially fatal interactions.